 Afterward, drive to nearby Old Town Pasadena and have a meal to make it a perfect date!
 Read my complete review with tips on the Huntington Garden!
 Or, check out my full list of Pasadena date ideas.

 Probably the hottest museum ticket in town is the Academy Museum of Motion Pictures housed in the renovated May Company building adjacent to LACMA.
-There was a Tom-Hanks-hosted special on it and it looks pretty amazing.
 Of course, advance reservations are required.
 Cost is $25 per person.
 Anyone who appreciates movies would enjoy a visit here!
+We loved it!

 3. Los Angeles County Museum of Art (LACMA) / La Brea Tar Pits